 After taking our car across the strait to Messina on the ferry, our first stop was Cefalù, on the north coast.
 This town is spectacularly situated on a headland below a giant rock, and it was here, in 1131, that the Norman King Roger II commissioned a cathedral in which he planned to be buried.
 I have not come across any explanation as to why he chose Cefalù, but in the event his son William I decided to bury Roger in Palermo Cathedral, so he did not get his wish.
 It would have been a beautiful and peaceful place though.

 Beautiful Cefalù still is, although you could not have described it as peaceful when we visited.
-The throngs of people were not there to soak up the glories of Norman-Sicilian architecture; these days Cefalù is a beach resort, and they are there to soak up the sun.
+The throngs of people were not there to soak up the glories of Norman-Sicilian architecture; these days Cefalù is a beach resort, and they were there to soak up the sun.
 We were there for the Duomo, however, so proceeded there through the crowded streets.
 It is a very beautiful building, with – to my untutored eye – a fascinating mixture of architectural styles.
 The twin campanili have Romanesque double-arched windows, but the front portico is a mixture.
 In the centre is a curved Romanesque arch, with pointy curved arches either side which are not European Gothic but Fatimid Arab.
 I suspect the decoration above the portico is also inspired by Arab architecture.
 Being surrounded by palm trees gives it all an exotic feel as well.

 We arrived just as a wedding was about to start, but I was still able to grab some photographs, in particular some of the huge Christos Pantokrator mosaic in the apse.
 This was executed by Greek craftsmen brought from Constantinople, but it strikes me as not having quite the remoteness that one sees in Byzantine religious art (where iconoclasm was still a memory, and realism not encouraged).
 Instead there seems to be something of the western preoccupation with the humanity of Christ.
 And as ever I was struck by how much more sophisticated it is than most of the art that was being produced elsewhere in Europe at the time.
 A couple of weeks later we were in the National Gallery of Umbria in Perugia, looking at works from one or two centuries later, and there was no comparison.
 The first depictions of emotion in post-classical western art are attributed to Giotto in the 13th-14th Centuries, but this came first by a long way.